pisanvs/ley-chile/dto/ministerio-de-salud/8-1052275/texto.md

 13. Diabetología.

-14. Endocrinología adulto
+14. Endocrinología adulto.

 15. Endocrinología pediátrica.

-16. Enfermedades respiratorias adulto
+16. Enfermedades respiratorias adulto.

 17. Enfermedades respiratorias pediátricas.

-18. Gastroenterología adulto
+18. Gastroenterología adulto.

-19. Gastroenterología pediátrico.
+19. Gastroenterología pediátrica.

 20. Genética clínica.

 21. Geriatría.

-22. Ginecología Pediátrica
+22. Ginecología Pediátrica.

 y de la Adolescencia

 23. Hematología.

-24. Imageneología.
+24. Imagenología.

 25. Infectología.